 As the world is actively evolving, we need to prepare for these changes and adapt to them as fast as we can.
 The key for innovation lies in the hands of future generations pursuing a role in the tech industry and how keen they are in detecting, analyzing, and solving global problems.
 To prepare for a vastly improving and innovating industry, our club promotes life-long active learning to build robust and timeless skill sets.
 Therefore, we strive to emphasize how significant and inventive new tech solutions are to society.

 Hi!
-I'm Michael, a 1st year here at CPP majoring in CS.
+I'm Michael, a 2nd year here at CPP majoring in CS.
 I'm most interested in web/mobile dev due to the creative possibilities that stem from it, but I'm still eager to explore the fields of AI and machine learning.
-Currently, I have more experience in frontend but I'm actively learning more about backend.
+Currently, I have experience with fullstack dev but I'm actively learning more about everything.
 If you ever see me on campus feel free to say hi!

 Semester: Fall 2020